 The 6152 is built to stand the test of time, has an agreeable ergonomic design and a larger than average chestpiece.
 The fact that it can be used on both adults and children is another plus and, oh yeah, did we mention it has a 7 year warranty?
 Game, set, match.

-Flaws: There’s no way to sugar coat it; it’s expensive.
+Flaws: There’s no way to sugar coat it; it’s on the premium side.
 Then again cost is relative.
-You could easily pay more for a nice pair of shoes.

 3. ADC Adscope 600 Platinum